Olivia Ward Bush-Banks: Career

 The Banks established and ran the Bush-Banks School of Expression in Chicago, which became a place for black artists to gather and nurture their art.
 Actors and musicians gave recitals and performances at the school.
 Ward continued her artistic endeavors, focusing on drama.
 She also worked teaching drama in the Chicago public school system.
 From the late 1920s on, she traveled between Chicago and New York, where her surviving daughter Marie lived with her family.

 In the 1930s, Ward returned east to live in New Rochelle, New York and New York City.
 In 1936 she was part of the Works Progress Administration's Theatre Project during the Great Depression.
 She counted civil rights activist W. E. B. Du Bois; poet and novelist Countee Cullen; Julia Ward Howe; and actor/singer Paul Robeson among her friends.

 In the 1930s she wrote an arts column and acted as arts editor for the Westchester Record-Courier.
 She also served with the Works Progress Administration as a drama coach at the Abyssinian Baptist Church's Community Center, from 1936 to 1939.
 Abyssinian served as an important location for secular as well as religious music and art during the Harlem Renaissance and later.

 Ward wrote several plays and short stories, most of which were never published, some because she expressed issues of interracial culture.

 Ward's work is notable for preserving regional and ethnic dialects that would otherwise have no written record.
 She also wrote of the Native American experience in her work, preserving some of the Algonquian Montauk language and folklore, especially during the early part of her career.
 Later, after moving to Chicago, she wrote more about the African-American experience, and reflected its values (political, cultural, and religious.)

 Activism and Service

 Bush-Banks was involved in the North East Federation of Women's Clubs.
 She also served as an Urban League Volunteer in Chicago, Illinois oftentimes working with children of the Farren School.
-In addition to this, Olivia Ward Bush Banks was a member of the Red Cap's Literary Club were she led and delivered an address in the summer of 1924.
+In addition to this, Olivia Ward Bush Banks was a member of the Red Cap's Literary Club where she led and delivered an address in the summer of 1924.